Home made Kulcha

 Kulchas, though look similar to naan, but actually are different.
-Difference lies in their leavening agents.
+The difference lies in their leavening agents.
 Naan is made using yeast whereas Kulchas are made using baking powder, baking soda and curd.
-Ideally there is no yeast in Kulchas.
+Ideally, there is no yeast in Kulchas.

-Though Kulchas are easily available in market but home made kulchas are much better than the store bought ones.
+Though Kulchas are easily available in the market but homemade kulchas are much better than the store bought ones.
 They are tastier, healthy, hygienic and also that aroma of freshness is there.

-To make Kulchas, I take both wheat flour and all purpose flour, half each, mix baking powder and baking soda in it and then knead it using curd and warm water.
+To make Kulchas, I take both wheat flour and all-purpose flour, half each, mix baking powder and baking soda in it and then knead it using curd and warm water.
 The dough is then rested for an hour or more depending on the weather.
 The dough rises in this resting period.
-Thereafter, Kulchas are rolled out and baked in oven or on gas stove.
+Thereafter, Kulchas are rolled out and baked in the oven or on the gas stove.
 Once baked, smear butter or clarified butter (ghee) on it and serve with Matara.

-One good thing about Kulchas is that you can make these in advance, even 2-3 days prior to use.
+One good thing about these homemade Kulchas is that you can make these in advance, even 2-3 days prior to use.
 Also, Kulchas served with Matara is a complete meal in itself.
 No more Vegetables are needed.
-Because of these reasons, Kulchas is a preferred choice at Birthday parties or kitty parties or any other get together.
+Because of these reasons, Kulchas is a preferred choice for Birthday parties or kitty parties or any other get together.

 Preparation time…..15 min